What is a Slip and Fall Accident?

 - There is usually a lot more insurance available to pay your settlement.

 - The insurance company will usually settle quicker and pay more money because premises policies are more profitable than auto insurance policies.

 Examples of Slip and Fall Accidents We Settled

-- Slipped on a ramp leading to the back of a restaurant which was greasy and injured his shoulder – settled for $250,000.
+- Slipped on a ramp leading to the back of a restaurant that was greasy and injured his shoulder – settled for $250,000.